chetanxpatil/livnium.core/core-o/LIVNIUM_O_LAWS.md

 Where:
 - Om is the central core sphere (radius \(R_0 = 1\))
 - N_i are neighbor spheres (radii \(r_i > 0\))
-- Each neighbor is tangent to the core: distance from core center = \(1 + r_i\)
+- Each neighbor is tangent to the core

 **Physical Meaning:**

-- The central core defines the absolute reference frame.
-- The N neighbor spheres provide local observation points.
-- The spherical structure enables continuous surface semantics.
-- Different neighbor radii enable heterogeneous configurations.
+That's the entire structure.
+One anchor.
+Many neighbors.
+Pure geometry.

 **Why it matters:**